The Publishers' Guide to Ad Revenue

 Landing-page_3_Impactful-Ad-Units-2

-But when you start trying to increase your ad revenue, you may find that other, more “premium” ad units might bring in those high-dollar buys you need.
-For example, Playwire publishers can run skinned pre-roll video units, in which the buyer’s brand is showcased on a “skin” surrounding a video player that will later play their video ad.
+But when you’re ready to increase your ad revenue, you may find that other, more "premium" ad units might bring in those high-dollar buys you need.
+For example, Playwire publishers can run a number of high-impact units, exclusive to Playwire, such as skinned pre-roll video units, in which the buyer's brand is showcased on a "skin" surrounding a video player that will later play their video ad.

-As an app publisher, you might find that rewarded video — in which users get an in-app reward such as another life or bonus item for watching a video ad — performs especially well and commands shockingly high CPMs.
+As an app publisher, you might find that rewarded video ads — in which users get an in-app reward such as another life or bonus item for watching a video ad — perform especially well and command shockingly high CPMs.

 Video-Player_2_Add-Premium-Video-Demand-1

-Not all ad units work for all publishers, but if you haven’t tried them, you don’t know.
-That’s why you need to try out several kinds of ad units to see which ones are the winning combination for your revenue situation.
+Not all ad units work for all publishers, but if you haven't tried them, you don't know.
+That's why we always recommend testing several ad unit types to see which ones are the winning combination for your business.

 EXPERIMENT WITH DEMAND SOURCES